garfieldnate/ray_tracer_challenge/rust_learning_notes.md

 * Just realized I've been glossing over generics and using dynamics traits everywhere when I really shouldn't.
 Generics allow the compiler to specialize our code, like C++ templates!
 Trait objects, on the other hand, cause dynamic dispatch, which is more expensive. http://blog.metrink.com/blog/2018/03/30/rust-trait-objects-vs-generics/
 * cargo-flamegraph is freaking AWESOME!
 I never found it this easy to profile code before!
 One problem: on Mac you have to run it with sudo because of permissions that dtrace needs.
 This can also lead to the build directory being owned by a superuser, so you have to chown it back after profiling.
 * Man I wish contain-rs were maintained!
 That's a seriously important project.
 LinkedHashMap, etc.
+* Need better testing method for RNG-seeded operations;rand::rngs::mock::StepRng::new(0, step) is fine if using gen<i32> or something; but get<f32> gives an exact spread over all possible f32 values, which are not conducive to manual testing.
+I'd rather be able to write `float_rng(0., 0.1)` and have it generate .1, , .2, etc. Even better would be a test RNG that takes a sequence from the user.

 ### VS Code Wishes
 * I wish that VSCode could auto-format macros.
 Doesn't seem to do indenting automatically.